Arnab-Patra006/Flip-n-Win/README.md

 # Flip n' Win
+Flip the cards and let the luck decides who wins among two players.
 In this project i have used HTML,CSS,JS as FrontEnd and JAVA as BackEnd and connected them through JSON file.